eurusik/nx-mf-remote-loader-generator/README.md

 ## Creating Your Own Remote Loader Implementation

-You can create your own implementation of the remote loader while using the interfaces from `ngx-mf-remote-loader`.
+You need to create your own implementation of the remote loader while using the interfaces from `ngx-mf-remote-loader`.
 This gives you more control while ensuring compatibility with the generator.

 ### Step 1: Create a library in your Nx workspace